Jenny16x/TeamSix/README.md

 Changing the degrees in the model resulted in different predicted outcomes.
 <br>
 #### *Benefits and Limitations*
+Some benefits to polynomial regression are that they work well on any size dataset, and they are effective at analyzing non-linear relationships.<br>

+Some limitations to this model are that outliers can negatively impact performance, and it can be difficult to determine the optimal polynomial degree for your dataset- and choosing the wrong polynomial degree will result in poor predictive power.

 # Database
 ## Database Schema